ksalango/Capstone-Project/README.md

-# Wave Prediction: Building my own Surf Forecast
+# Wave Prediction for Tofino: Developing a Localized Surf Forecasting Model

 **Table of Contents:**
 - [Introduction](#introduction)